mnit-rtmc/iris/docs/vehicle_detection.md

 event is logged in the `detector_event` database table.
 The `detector_auto_fail_view` can be used to check recent events.

-If the `detector_auto_fail_enable` [system attribute] is `true`, the **auto fail** flag is set and cleared when these problems come and go.
+### Force Fail

 If a detector has a fault which is not handled automatically, it can be **force failed**.
 This flag is only set manually, so it must be cleared once the failure is corrected.

+### Fake Detectors

 When a detector is _failed_ (**auto fail** or **force fail**), its data will not be used for [travel time], [ramp metering], _etc_.
-In that case, **fake** detection could be used — this field can contain one or more other detector names, separated by spaces.
+In that case, **fake** detection can be used — this field can contain one or more other detector names, separated by spaces.
 The average density or speed of those detectors (which are not also failed) will be used instead.

 ### Traffic Data Archiving